 Question: What steps would you take to create a social media campaign for a new product?

 Explanation: This is an example of an operational question.
-Interviewers ask operational questions to determine your knowledge of the position for which you are interviewing and what steps you take to accomplish a task required by the job.
-Operational questions are best answered directly and concisely, with little embellishment.
+Interviewers ask operational questions to determine your knowledge of the position for which you are interviewing and what steps you would take to accomplish a task required by the job.
+Operational questions are best answered directly and concisely with little embellishment.

 Question: Tell me about the most challenging advertising project you've been a part of?

 Explanation: By asking this question, the interviewer is trying to determine the depth of your experience and how you overcome challenging issues.
-Your answer should be about a real experience you had, an issue you faced, and the steps you took to overcome it.
+Your answer should be about a real experience you had with an issue you faced and the steps you took to overcome it.
 Keep your answer short and anticipate follow-up questions.